nemocrys/opencgs_examples/sn-induction-test_2D/README.md

 ## Overview

-An overview of the simulation setup can be found [here](figures/setup.png).
+The current inductive heating test is based on the previous setup, which can be found [here](https://github.com/nemocrys/opencgs_examples/tree/heating_tests_readme/sn-induction_2D).
 The following result corresponds to heating test without growing material:

 ![result-2D-simulation](figures/induction_T.png)